 At times it will take a Georgia workers’ comp attorney to get your weekly disability benefits commenced.

-If you have any questions about your weekly income benefits, please contact the Ramos Law Firm for your free consultation.
+If you have any questions about your weekly income benefits, please contact Ramos & Law for your free consultation.